QuantEcon/lecture-jax/lectures/kesten_processes.md

 !pip install quantecon
 ```

-+++ {"user_expressions": []}

 ## Overview

-This lecture describes Kesten processes and an application of firm dynamics.
+This lecture describes Kesten processes, which are an important class of
+stochastic processes, and an application of firm dynamics.

+The lecture draws on [an earlier QuantEcon
+lecture](https://python.quantecon.org/kesten_processes.html), which uses Numba
+to accelerate the computations.

-A Numba version of the lecture with a more detailed discussion of the concepts involved in this lecture can be found [here](https://python.quantecon.org/kesten_processes.html).
+In that earlier lecture you can find a more detailed discussion of the concepts involved.

-This lecture focuses on the JAX implementation of the simulation.
+This lecture focuses on implementing the same computations in JAX.

 Let's start with some imports: